 He insisted that the revival of culture and Religion was very critical for strengthening the political movement.

-Tilak popularized the Ganesh Chaturthi festival in Maharashtra and proposed celebrating the birth anniversary of the Emperor of Swarajya, Chatrapati Shivaji Maharaj.
+Tilak popularized the Ganesh Chaturthi festival in Maharashtra.
+He also proposed celebrating the birth anniversary of the founder of Swarajya, Chatrapati Shivaji Maharaj.

 The real objective of Lokmanya Tilak behind celebrating public festivals was to awaken people and stand united against the British.